Schopenhauer's Ethics: Compassion

 includes all want, privation, need, indeed every wish, is positive and works directly on the consciousness.

-pleasure is negative simply the removal of the former.
-This principle explains the fact that only the suffering, the want, the danger, the helplessness of another
+simply the removal of the former.
+This principle explains the fact that only the suffering, the want, the danger, the helplessness of another awakens our sympathy

-awakens our sympathy directly and as such.
-The lucky or con- tented man, as such, leaves us indifferent in reality because his state is negative; he is without pain,
+directly and as such.
+The lucky or con- tented man, as such, leaves us indifferent in reality because his state is negative; he is without pain, indigence, or

-indigence, or distress.
-We may of course take pleasure in the success, the well-being, the enjoyment of others: but if we do, it is a secondary pleasure, and caused
+distress.
+We may of course take pleasure in the success, the well-being, the enjoyment of others: but if we do, it is a secondary pleasure, and caused by our having

-by our having previously sorrowed over their sufferings and privations.
-Or else we share the joy and happiness of a man, not as such, but because, and in so far as,
+previously sorrowed over their sufferings and privations.
+Or else we share the joy and happiness of a man, not as such, but because, and in so far as, he is our

-he is our child, father, friend, relation, servant, subject, etc. In a word, the good fortune, or pleasure of another, purely as such, does not arouse in us the same
+child, father, friend, relation, servant, subject, etc. In a word, the good fortune, or pleasure of another, purely as such, does not arouse in us the same direct

 reckoned all wants, needs, wishes, and even ennui) that stirs our activity; and if contentment and prosperity fill us with indolence and lazy repose; why should it